Raanaji/myblog/_data/featured/algotrading.md

 path: /algotrading
 mockup:
 thumbnail:
-date: 2010-10-23
+date: 2019-10-23
-name: A brief on Universa Investments trading strategies
-title: What exactly does Universa Investment does which others fail to do?
+name: The Fundamentals of Algo Trading no one will tell you
+title: I will discuss the fundamentals of algo trading which no university or course will tell you about
 category: Quantitative Finance
-description: 'Strategy for securing left-tail of the portfolio is harsh but rewarding in the long run.'
+description: 'Algorithmic trading fundamentals nobody talks about.'
 tags:
-  - universa
-  - left-tail
+  - algorithm
-  - options
+  - quantitative finance
-  - market crash
+  - trading
 ---

 In the previous post on algorithms we discussed what type of search algos we use generally in financial engineering to help us sift through data.
 In this post we will truly discuss about trading assisted by algorithms.